Juliet Gardiner: Work

-Personal
+Personal life and death

-On 18 February 1961, she married George Gardiner, a British Conservative Party politician and journalist.
-During the next couple of years she stopped being "Gillian" and became "Juliet".
+In 1961, she married George Gardiner, a British Conservative Party politician and journalist, and assumed the name "Juliet Gardiner".
 She would later describe being married to a Conservative politician as being "like a vicar's wife who doesn't believe in God".
-There were three recorded children, but in 1980 the marriage ended in divorce.
+They had three children.
+They divorced in 1980.
+Gardiner later married, divorced and remarried historian Henry Horwitz.